 In this article we present results from interdisciplinary research among the Kuikuro of the Upper Xingu (Brazil).
 The project integrates linguistic, ethnographic and archaeological data as a means to reconstruct the processes through which peoples speaking languages of the three largest South American linguistic groupings (Arawak, Carib, and Tupi), as well as a language isolate (Trumai), came to create a unique social system: the Upper Xingu sociocultural complex.
 We address the following questions: how did this system – spanning from the 9th century AD until the present and formed by peoples with distinct cultures and origins – come into being?
 Which cultural bases and historical circumstances led to its structuring?
 What role did language and multilingualism play in this process?

-This list is based on CrossRef data as of 19 november 2020.
+This list is based on CrossRef data as of 21 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.